kadie16/kadie16.github.io/projects/_posts/2017-02-01-arielGame.md

 ## Ariel Game

-I made this quick, simple game as an exercise to help me learn HTML5 Canvas.
+I made this quick, simple game as an exercise to help me learn HTML5 Canvas. <a href="http://kadie.me/arielGameDemo"> Click here to see it! </a>